A Louisiana man hired hit men to kill a woman accusing him of rape, police said. Instead, they allegedly killed his sister.

 Inside the house, the gunmen asked two women if either of them were the rape victim.
 When one woman said she was, they fatally shot her, police said.
 Before leaving, they allegedly shot and killed her neighbor, too.

-But neither woman was the intended target, police said at Monday news conference.
+But neither woman was the intended target, police said at a Monday news conference.

 Instead, police said the hit men had fatally shot 34-year-old Brittany Cormier — the sister of Beaux Cormier, the man who allegedly hired the pair.
 Police identified the other woman killed as her neighbor, Hope Nettleton, 37.